Is It Bigger than a BreadBox? How To Make Estimating Tasks Easier

 As we started getting our agile feet wet, we realized estimating is harder than it looks, especially with remote team members.
 We tried a few free tools, such as web apps and add-ons to Google Hangouts, which we use for team video calls, but nothing met our expectations.
 The tools we tried were buggy, slow, and overly complex.
 This was our light bulb moment: why don’t we make our own planning poker tool?

 Small spurts, internal feedback, repeat

 Creating our own planning poker web application appealed to us for a couple of reasons.
-First, we’d be making something we could use and then share with the world.
-Second, this could be a passion project for our ever-curious designers, engineers, and testers to make something original and try out some cutting edge web frameworks.
+First, we’d be making something we could use and then share it with the world.
+Second, this could be a passion project for our ever-curious designers, engineers, and testers to make something original and try out some cutting-edge web frameworks.

 Since we were building this for ourselves, we selected a few stakeholders internally to define requirements and let developers and testers jump on and off the project as opportunity allowed.
 We used our own teams for user testing to get real feedback from real end users — and we used that feedback to iterate and improve our beta planning poker web app.

 After several iterations of feedback and enhancements, we felt the core functionality was stable and we determined it was time to add some color and personality to the product.
 We named it BreadBox (get it?) and added playful icons, snappy interactions, and some Easter eggs too (consensus rainbow, anyone?)!
 We want this product to reflect who we are at Modus: thoughtful, effective, and fun.

 We are excited to announce the beta launch of BreadBox.
 Create your first session and start estimating!
 We hope that you find this tool not only useful but fun to use.
 Your feedback is key in shaping how this product grows, so please reach out if you have suggestions after using the app.